Sony Interactive Entertainment: Creation of SCE Worldwide Studios, acquisitions, and restructure (2005–2011)

 On September 20, 2007, video game developers Evolution Studios and Bigbig Studios, creators of the MotorStorm series, were acquired by Sony Computer Entertainment as part of Worldwide Studios.

 On April 15, 2009, David Reeves, president and CEO of SCE Europe, announced his forthcoming resignation from his post.
 He had joined the company in 1995 and was appointed as chairman of SCEE in 2003, and then president in 2005.
 His role of president and CEO of SCEE would be taken over by Andrew House, who joined Sony Corporation in 1990.
 The PSP Go was released on October 1, 2009, for North America and Europe, and on November 1, 2009, for Japan.

 On April 1, 2010, SCEI was restructured to bring together Sony's mobile electronics and personal computers divisions.
 The main Japanese division of SCEI was temporarily renamed "SNE Platform Inc." (SNEP) on April 1, 2010, and was split into two divisions that focused on different aspects: "Sony Computer Entertainment, Inc.", consisting of 1,300 employees who focused on the console business, and the network service business consisting of 60 to 70 employees.
 The network service business of SCEI was absorbed into Sony Corp's Network Products & Service Group (NPSG), which had already been headed by Hirai since April 2009.
 The original SCEI was then dissolved after the restructuring.

 The North American and European branches of SCEI were affected by the restructuring, and remained as SCEA and SCEE.
 Hirai, by that time SCEI CEO and Sony Corporation EVP, led both departments.
+Also on the same date, Sony Network Entertainment International (SNEI) was founded with Tim Schaaff becoming its president.
+SNEI would be in charge of operating the PlayStation Network and would also offer the Media Go software.